 FOR IMMEDIATE RELEASE

-As this year’s winner, Capone also advances as a finalist in the 2017 international NewSong Showcase and Competition, held November 30, at Lincoln Center for the Performing Arts in New York City.
-The grand-prize winner of that contest will be awarded the opportunity to make a six-song EP, recorded and mixed at Echo Mountain Recording Studios in Asheville and released on the NewSong Recordings label; a performance showcase at the 2018 Sundance Film Festival’s coveted ASCAP Music Café; and a return performance in 2018 at Lincoln Center for the Performing Arts.
-The 2017 NewSong Music Contest is now accepting entries.
+Ainsworth also advances as a finalist in the 18th annual, international NewSong Showcase and Competition, held later this year.
+The grand-prize winner of that contest will be awarded the opportunity to make a six-song EP, recorded and mixed at Echo Mountain Recording Studios in Asheville and released on the NewSong Recordings label; and a performance showcase at the 2020 Sundance Film Festival’s coveted ASCAP Music Café.
+The 2019 NewSong Music Contest is now accepting entries.